Making Your Own Cannabis Tincture

-In a nutshell, these tincture are digestible forms of cannabis, specifically extracts.
-What many may not know is, these are some of the oldest forms of medical cannabis.
-It was very long ago when they were given to medical patients and even sold in pharmacies, before the prohibition of course.
-Thank goodness those days are over because now, you can find cannabis tinctures everywhere — dispensaries, wellness shops, even well-known grocery chains.
+In a nutshell, these tinctures are digestible forms of cannabis, specifically extracts.
+What many may not know is, that these are some of the oldest forms of medical cannabis.
+It was very long ago when they were given to medical patients and even sold in pharmacies, before the prohibition.
+Thank goodness those days are over because now, you can find cannabis tinctures everywhere — dispensaries, wellness shops, and even well-known grocery chains.

 So, how are cannabis tinctures made?
 These alcohol-based extracts are made by soaking cannabis flower in oil, glycerin, or high-proof alcohol (suitable for consumption) until it is fully cannabis-infused.